BG3-Community-Library-Team/BG3-Community-Library/Readme.md

 ## Other Recommended Mods
 - [ImprovedUI](https://www.nexusmods.com/baldursgate3/mods/13)
+  - Makes improvements to the UI during Character Creation, and removed an error that only appears when using mods.

 ## Acknowledgements
 - Larian Software, for working on Baldur's Gate 3 and bringing 5th Edition to PC
 - The Baldur's Gate 3 Modding Community
 - [https://github.com/ShinyHobo](ShinyHobo) for their work easing the process of creating .pak files
+- Alana for the creation of the Mod Manager Compatibility Images

 ## Contributing
 If you would like to contribute to Baldur's Gate 3 Community Library, there are